input-output-hk/sanchonet/README.md

-# Sanchonet website
+# SanchoNet website

-The Sanchonet website serves as your all-inclusive resource for getting started on Sanchonet, Cardano's CIP-1694 testnet.
+The SanchoNet website serves as your all-inclusive resource for getting started on SanchoNet, Cardano's CIP-1694 testnet.

 For more details, please visit the [website](https://sanchonet.network).